First Battle of Fort Fisher: Battle

 United States forces prepared to leave Hampton Roads on December 10, but a winter storm hit the fleet for three days, preventing the fleet's departure until the 14th.
-The transports carrying Butler's force arrived at Fort Fisher first, since the United States Navy (Navy) took longer to refuel at Beaufort than expected.
-When Porter's ships arrived on the 19th, another storm hit the fleet, causing some ships to scatter and forcing the Army transports to return to Beaufort, NC?
+The transports carrying Butler's force arrived at Fort Fisher first, since the United States Navy took longer to refuel at Beaufort than expected.
+When Porter's ships arrived on the 19th, another storm hit the fleet, causing some ships to scatter and forcing the Army transports to return to Beaufort.
 After the storm subsided on the 23rd, Porter decided to start the attack without Butler, ordering the Louisiana to be blown up that night.
 Near midnight, the ship was towed close to the fort's seawall and set on fire.
 However, the Louisiana was farther out to sea than US Navy commanders thought, perhaps as far as a mile offshore; as a result, Fort Fisher was undamaged by the blast.